Learn more about the various services offered by the Literacy Council

 Adult Basic Education (ABE):

-ABE services provide instruction in reading, writing, and math to adults seeking to improve their skills.
+ABE services provide instruction in reading, writing, and math to low-level literacy adults seeking to improve their skills.
 As a basic education program for adults, it embraces the “Each One, Teach One” philosophy of individual tutoring to help our students.
 Whether a student’s goal is to achieve functional literacy, improved job skills, or the ability to help their children with homework, we are prepared to help learners to achieve these objectives.
 Our services and materials are free to the student.